glouppe/info8010-deep-learning/lecture6.md

 A **generative model** is a probabilistic model $p$ that can be used as *a simulator of the data*.
 Its purpose is to generate synthetic but realistic high-dimensional data
 $$\mathbf{x} \sim p(\mathbf{x};\theta),$$
-that is as close as possible from the true but unknown data distribution $p(\mathbf{x})$, but from which we have empirical samples.
+that is as close as possible from the true but unknown data distribution $p(\mathbf{x})$, but for which we have empirical samples.

 ## Motivation